 These are the most frequently asked questions around lower speed limits for school zones and playground zones.
 Find out why 30km/h will improve safety around areas where children learn and play.

-In the last five years, 4 of the injury collisions in playground areas involving pedestrians 15 years and younger occurred between the hours of 8 and 9pm.
+In the five years before playground zones were first installed, four of the injury collisions in playground areas involving pedestrians 15 years and younger occurred between the hours of 8 and 9pm.
 This suggests that there are children who are using the playgrounds during the later hours.

-In the last five years, 17% of the injury collisions in playground areas involving pedestrians 15 years and younger occurred in the months of November, December and January.
+In the last five years before playground zones were first installed, 17% of the injury collisions in playground areas involving pedestrians 15 years and younger occurred in the months of November, December and January.
 This suggests that there are children who are using the playgrounds during the winter months.

 Extending the hours of 30km/h zones around schools protects children attending after-hour activities.
 In addition, having consistent start and end times for 30 km/h zones reduces driver confusion around what days and which hours reduced speed limits are in effect.